Story of Homewatch CareGivers of Thousand Oaks

 We love our families and we miss our passed parents.

-In honor of my Mom, Betty, 2015 we launched our Virtual Dementia Tour Mobile unit (VDT).
-The VDT is a tool to help society develop a greater appreciation and acceptance of those living with the disease.
-It is my hope that society, in general, will someday perceive aging and its diseases in a more compassionate way, It’s an aspiration that has evolved into a lifelong commitment.
-Our team at Homewatch CareGivers of Thousand Oaks was recently awarded the Shining Star Award for Innovation.
-Winners at the first Ventura County Area Agency on Aging (VCAAA) Optimal Aging Champion Awards for 2017.
-VCAAA honored individuals and organizations who demonstrated superior aging and senior services.
-Learn more about our achievements and what makes our elder care programs award-worthy.
-Click here to learn more about the VDT and Mobile unit!
+In honor of my Mom, Betty, 2015 HWCG launched a Dementia Mobile unit and train an innovative program; Dementia Live Experience (DL).
+The DL is a tool to help society develop a greater appreciation and acceptance of those living with the disease.
+It is my hope that society, in general, will someday perceive aging and its diseases in a more compassionate way, it’s an aspiration that has evolved into a lifelong commitment.
+To learn more about the Dementia Mobile unit and DL Experience click here.

 Let our family care for yours.